frankframework/frank-manual/README.md

   will result in java.lang.NoClassDefFoundError: org/aspectj/lang/ProceedingJoinPoint when starting Tomcat.
 Remove the jar file from the repository to make Maven download the file again.
+- Sometimes the m2e tool crashes during the download resulting in corrupted overlays.
+You can resolve this by cleaning the target/m2e-wtp/overlays directory.

 *****